Muhammad Sadiq (singer): Politics

 He contested from Bhadaur constituency in 2012 assembly elections as candidate of Congress and won defeating Darbara Singh Guru of Shiromani Akali Dal.
 His election was challenged by the defeated Akali candidate Guru on the grounds that he is a Muslim and thus does not belong to a scheduled caste making him ineligible to contest from a reserved seat.
 While the Punjab and Haryana High Court quashed his election, the Supreme Court, on his appeal, has stayed the HC order.
 In 2017 assembly elections, he contested from Jaito constituency as candidate of Congress and lost against Master Baldev Singh of Aam Aadmi Party.
 He won 2019 Indian general election from Faridkot Lok Sabha constituency.

 Family

 He has six daughters, all of them married.
 He has 5 grandsons and 3 granddaughters.
-Muhammad considers himself a Sikh as his father would sing kirtan in Gurdwara and he was brought up in the Sikh faith.
+In 2012, Sadiq revealed that he was brought up in a non-practicing Muslim family, and he converted to Sikhism in 2006.